gemini6/CSS-Color-Arrays/README.md

 <h2>Authors</h2>

 <h2>License</h2>
-<p>This project is licensed under the MIT License - see th.
-LICENSE.md file for details</p>
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.